das-peter/drupal-subrequests/SPECIFICATION.md

   * `body`: the serialized content of the body for the subrequest.
   * `headers`: an object of key value pairs.
 Each key **MUST** be interpreted as a header name for the subrequest, and the values as the header value.
-  * `waitFor`: contains the request ID from another request.
+  * `waitFor`: contains the array of request IDs from another request.
 Indicates that the current subrequest depends on the other subrequest.
 When this property is present, the that particular subrequest cannot be processed until the referenced request has generated a response.

 ### Sequential requests
 Many times it is necessary to use the information of previous requests in order